WinzarH/LikertMakeR/articles/makeCorrLoadings_validate.md

 ### Conclusion

-The `makeCorrLoadings` function works quite well when it has information on factor loadings, but much less well when “summary” (censored) factor loadings are given.
+The `makeCorrLoadings` function works quite well when it has information on factor loadings, but less well when “summary” (censored) factor loadings are given.

 ------------------------------------------------------------------------